CharlesGodwin/pymagnum/README.md

 ## Installation

-Throughout this documentation Python and its installer pip are refered to using the default convention of raspberry Pi.
+Throughout this documentation Python and its installer pip are refered to using the default convention of a Raspberry Pi.
 The term `python3` and `pip3` refer to Python 3 versions of the programs.
 On other systems the default installation may be Python 3 so just use `python` and `pip` in those systems.

 You will need pip3 installed.
 On a Pi use:
 `sudo apt install python3-pip`

-Then install or update the software package using:
+Then install or update this software package using:
 `sudo pip3 install --upgrade  -i https://test.pypi.org/simple/ pymagnum`

 Once this software is installed test the interconnect hardware:

 first determine your serial device by running
 `python3 -m serial.tools.list_ports`
-Normally a USB device will show up as /dev/ttyUSB0 and a HAT as /dev/ttyAMA0
+Normally a USB device will show up as `/dev/ttyUSB0` and a HAT as `/dev/ttyAMA0` or `/dev/ttyS0`

 Next run the provided test program
 `python3 -m magnum.tools.testrs485 --help`   will tell you choices.

 Usually just run
 `python3 -m magnum.tools.testrs485 -d /dev/ttyUSB0` or other device name.
-This should show up to 50 packets with names. such as
+This should show up to 50 packets with names. such as:
 <pre>
 Length:21 REMOTE_A2 =>00003C04500F170601C8A5860100465000781478A2
 Length:18 BMK_81    =>81550992FFC0089B0C77FFBFE11300390A01